Ronald Reagan National Airport – The Challenge

 Ronald Reagan National Airport – Project Summary

 JES installed 8 Helical Piles.
 The installed pile lengths varied from 22-45 feet, with a typical depth of 33 feet.
 The piles were installed using an Eskridge Model 75-71 (20K) hydraulic drive motor.
-During pile installation a “Pro-Dig C440 Torque Transducer” was used to determine the actual torque applied to each pile, which then was used to verify that the piles were capable of supporting the design work loads.
+During pile installation, a “Pro-Dig C440 Torque Transducer” was used to determine the actual torque applied to each pile, which then was used to verify that the piles were capable of supporting the design workloads.

 It is noted that the original foundation plan called for 6 piles.
-However, based on discussion with the project structural engineer, 2 additional piles were added to ensure that adequate compressive and tension capacities were available.
+However, based on a discussion with the project structural engineer, 2 additional piles were added to ensure that adequate compressive and tension capacities were available.

 New construction steel brackets (caps) were bolted to the top of the pile shafts and were embedded in the concrete foundation.
-To ensure proper bolt-hole alignment, JES ﬁeld crew used a “Magna-Drill” attached to an engineered guide system.
-Special anchor rods were welded to the tops of the standard steel pile cap as per the structural engineers design requirement.
+To ensure proper bolt-hole alignment, the JES ﬁeld crew used a “Magna-Drill” attached to an engineered guide system.
+Special anchor rods were welded to the tops of the standard steel pile cap as per the structural engineers’ design requirement.